 He arrived in Australia in great order from Sarah and Conor, who did a super job with his early education and jump-outs.
 Once in NSW, he spelled at Thenford Farm with Tim Miller.
 Pre-training started after three weeks in the paddock, and he impressed quickly enough in his work to catch the bus into the city.
 Off he went to Warwick Farm for Joe to get a line on him.

-Fernweh's second trial, 2 weeks on, resulted in a strong effort.
+Fernweh's second trial, resulted in a strong win.
 He jumped well and cruised through to take the lead along the rail, kicking away at the 200m mark, he came back under a hold and was eased into a nice win on the line in a respectable time of 48.66 seconds.

-What’s next for Fernweh will be decided in the coming weeks by Joe.
-There's no rush, and of plenty of time on his side, he may even have a third trial and spell, or track towards a mid-week 2 year old race at Canterbury Park and then onto a spell.
-He’s come a long way quickly, and an early 3 year-old campaign looks like the pathway for the striking son of Turn Me Loose, who has a lot of his great-grandfather, Gone West, about him.
+Fernweh has come a long way quickly, and an early 3 year-old campaign looks like the pathway for the striking son of Turn Me Loose, who has a lot of his great-grandfather, Gone West, about him.

 Fernweh was offered at the Karaka 2024 Yearling Sales by Highview Stud.
 A book two colt, he is the first foal of the young raced Proisir mare Harlow, who won her first start as a two-year-old for Te Akau Racing.
 Following that win, she went to the Matamata Breeders Stakes running fifth in her second start.
 Unfortunately, she injured herself and only had one more start for a strong sixth placing at Ellerslie.

 Fernweh was bought for $50,000 by Kingmakers' Director of Racing, Leighton Howl, alongside Vet Murray Gilmore.
 He was quickly syndicated and has 16 loyal owners, many are newbies to the sport of horse racing.
-Leighton Howl has stayed in the group as the Principal Owner, with the largest independent share.
+The Kingmakers founder has stayed in the ownership group as the principal owner, with the largest independent share.